In Ireland, gifting money to your loved ones is pretty easy, but it’s important to bear in mind that some gifts might be taxable.

 - Reasonable support for the maintenance or education of a child or spouse or civil partner.

 You should know that the first €3,000 of the total value of all gifts received from anyone is exempt from CAT.
 So, you could receive a gift from several people in the same calendar year and the first €3,000 from each person is exempt from CAT.
-However, this exemption does not apply to inheritances, only to gifts.
+However, this exemption does not apply to inheritances, only to gift tax in Ireland.